andrew/ultimate-awesome/README.md

 - [awesome-infograhics](https://github.com/sara-02/awesome-infograhics) - :memo:A collection of some awesome infographics I have come across.
 - [awesome-raku](https://github.com/sfischer13/awesome-raku) - :star: Useful resources for Raku (formerly known as Perl 6) programmers.
 - [awesome-open-science](https://github.com/Treblesteph/awesome-open-science) - :microscope: A curated list of projects, communities, and other resources related to open science :unlock:.
+- [awesome-mongoose-os](https://github.com/tripflex/awesome-mongoose-os) - A curated list of Awesome Resources for Mongoose OS.
 - [awesome-resources](https://github.com/tyrchen/awesome-resources) - Books, videos, online classes and other resources which helped me.
 - [awesome-cue](https://github.com/xinau/awesome-cue) - A curated list of awesome CUE projects, libraries, tools and resources.
 - [awesome-bitcoin-core](https://github.com/aureleoules/awesome-bitcoin-core) - A curated list of Bitcoin Core resources for contributors and developers.